pusher/websockets-from-scratch-tutorial/README.md

 end
 ```

-As mentioned in the overview above, websocket messages are wrapped in frames, which are a sequence of bytes carrying information about the message.
+As mentioned in the overview above, WebSocket messages are wrapped in frames, which are a sequence of bytes carrying information about the message.
 Our `#listen` method will parse the bytes of a frame and yield the message's content to the application thread.

 Let's have a look at what we'll receive if, as in the example above, we send `"hello"` over the socket.